mattermost/docs/source/install/config-cloudfront.rst

    d.
 Set HTTP Response Code to ``200``.
    e.
 Repeat the above steps for HTTP Error Code 404.

 9. Now you can set up the domain you want Mattermost to be served from to point to your CloudFront distribution.
+Setting up this domain is beyond the scope of this guide.
 10. Finally, set these Mattermost ``config.json`` settings:

     a.
 SiteURL: ``https://mattermost.example.com``